MikiVanousek/substance-mix/README.md

-# drug_combos
+# Substance Mix

-A Flutter application, allowing you to quickly check, how dagerous is a drug combiantion.
+A Flutter application, allowing you to quickly check, how dangerous is a combination of two substances.
 Made by Mikuláš Vanoušek

-## Getting Started